mnokno/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Desktop Application - Tic Tac Toe AI powered by a minimax algorithm.
+Tic Tac Toe AI powered by a minimax algorithm.